Sailboat Wind Generators and

 Types of Sailboat Wind Generator

-The power produced is generated by spinning a DC generator or a 3-phase AC alternator, with an internal rectifier to convert AC to DC.
+The power produced is generated by spinning a DC generator or—more commonly— a 3-phase AC alternator, with an internal rectifier to convert AC to DC.
+There are three horizontal-axis types, defined by their blade configuration:

 These types perform better at lower wind speeds - the quaintly named 'WindBugger' or the Hamilton Ferris (shown here) being good examples of the breed.

-The slower two-bladed types producing a low frequency 'whump whump', while the high speed 3 and 5 bladed types can produce a penetrating howl that even a teenager wouldn't appreciate.
+They tend to produce a low frequency 'whump whump', while the higher speed 3 and 5 bladed types can produce a penetrating howl that even a teenager wouldn't appreciate.

 Manufacturers of the high speed, high efficiency types of sailboat wind generators are at last getting to grips with the noise problem through combining sophisticated blade design with high tech lightweight materials.